 An establishment primarily engaged in providing entertainment.
 The accessory or incidental sale of alcohol, drinks, food or snacks shall not entitle such a use to be considered a restaurant or bar under other provisions of this Code.
-Such establishment may also have one or more of the following characteristics: age restrictions, cover charges, charges for admission, disc jockeys, jukeboxes, amplified sound systems, live entertainment and the like and/or operates and/or remains open beyond 11:00pm.
+Such establishment may also have one or more of the following characteristics: age restrictions, cover charges, charges for admission, disc jockeys, jukeboxes, amplified sound systems, live entertainment and the like and the hours of operation extend beyond the normal dinner hours.